citizenos/citizenos-api/docs/index.md

 Installion order:

 * **Etherpad-Lite** - Use https://github.com/ether/etherpad-lite or https://github.com/citizenos/etherpad-lite-heroku.
 Later used by Citizen OS and is tested to work with our setup.
-    * **NOTE!** In order for Citizen OS to cooperate with Etherpad it needs a certain set of plugins and configuration.
+    * **NOTE!** In order for Citizen OS API & FE to cooperate with Etherpad it needs a certain set of plugins and configuration.
 See the example configuration - https://github.com/citizenos/etherpad-lite-heroku/blob/master/config/local.json.example_citizenos
 * **citizenos-api** - https://github.com/citizenos/citizenos-api
 * **citizenos-fe** - https://github.com/citizenos/citizenos-fe